rixx/books.rixx.de/data/reviews/jonathan-stroud/the-amulet-of-samarkand/index.md

 related_books:
 - book: eoin-colfer/artemis-fowl
   text: Another ruthless young hero harnessing magic.
+- book: philip-pullman/the-golden-compass
+  text: Similar themes of young protagonists, doing what they think they have to do, with their opinionated sidekicks.
 - book: jonathan-stroud/the-ring-of-solomon
   text: The previous book in the series.
 - book: jonathan-stroud/the-golems-eye